Financial-Times/dotcom-page-kit/packages/anvil-server-react-renderer/readme.md

 View engines enable the use of the `.render()` method on Express's [response object].
 This will automatically find the file containing the component to render and send the result as a response to the request.

-After creating a new JSX renderer you can use the `engine` property to register it with your Express application. _Please note_ that the first argument should be the file extension used by the files which contain your components:
+After creating a new renderer you can use the `engine` property to register it with your Express application. _Please note_ that the first argument should be the file extension used by the files which contain your components:

 ```diff
 const app = express()